10 pairs of lightweight hiking shoes that you'll want to wear to the fullest [less than 500g per shoe]

 Lightness★★★★★☆Stable

-The Coupler series' hooves shaped outsoles were inspired by the strong hooves that run around freely without being overwhelmed by the rough rocky areas.
-The outer hoof part (white part in the photo) is made of highly flexible rubber, making it less slippery, and it is firmly attached to the hard rock surface, while the inside (black part in the photo) is made of harder material, which is resistant to mud and rough roads, making it easier to absorb impact.
+The split hoof-shaped outsole of the Kapla series was inspired by the strong hooves that allow them to run freely over rough rocky terrain.
+The outer hoof part (white part in the photo) is made of highly flexible rubber that is non-slip and grips hard rock surfaces firmly, while the inner part (black part in the photo) is made of a harder material that is resistant to mud and rough roads and also absorbs shocks better

 Montrail SIERRAVADA MID OUTDRY